mdwallick/okta-jwt-verifier/README.md

                         The OIDC client ID
   -s CLIENT_SECRET, --client_secret CLIENT_SECRET
-                        The OIDC client secret (not required if using PKCE)
+                        The OIDC client secret (not required if using PKCE) --claims              Show verified claims in addition to validating the JWT
 ```

 However, it's much more likely that this package will be used inside something like an API server, so the